 The City's portfolio shall be structured to achieve a market-average rate of return through various economic cycles, commensurate with the investment risk constraints and the cash flow needs.
-The benchmark for "market-average rate" shall be the rate of return of an appropriate market-based index which has a duration similar to that of the City's portfolio, against which portfolio performance shall be compared on a regular basis.
-Currently, the benchmark used for comparison purposes is the B of 1-5 Year U.S. Treasury index.
+The benchmark for "market-average rate" shall be the rate of return of an appropriate market-based index which has a duration similar to that of the the City's portfolio, against which portfolio performance shall be compared on a regular basis.
+Currently, the benchmark used for comparison purposes is the Bank of America Merrill Lynch 1-5 year U.S. Treasury index.